Managing Cortex AI Function costs with Account Usage

 Tip

-You may already know that some of your queries will run a long time.
-You can define a special role for these queries and exclude that role from the cancellation logic in the procedure.
+If you already know that some of your queries will run a long time, define a special role for these queries, and then exclude that role from the cancellation logic.
 For example, to create the role:

 CREATE ROLE AI_FUNCTIONS_USER_LONG_RUNNING_ROLE;